TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Introduction/Index.rst

 what main resources and libraries they contain.
 The system extensions are located in directory :file:`typo3/sysext`.

-Core
+`core`
-  As its name implies, this extension is crucial to the working of TYPO3 CMS.
+  As its name implies, this extension is crucial to the working of`TYPO3 CMS`:pn:.
-  It defines the main database tables (BE users, BE groups, pages and all the "sys\_*" tables.
+  It defines the main database tables (backend users, backend groups, pages and all the "sys\_*" tables.
 It also contains the default global configuration (in :file:`typo3/sysext/core/Configuration/DefaultConfiguration.php`).
 Last but not least, it delivers a huge number of base PHP classes, far too many to describe here.

 backend
-  This system extension provides all that is necessary to run the TYPO3 CMS backend.
-This means quite a few PHP classes, a lot of controllers and Fluid templates.
+  This system extension provides all that is necessary to run the`TYPO3 CMS`:pn: backend.
+This means quite a few PHP classes, a lot of controllers and `Fluid`:pn: templates.

 frontend
   This system extension contains all the tools for performing rendering in